zvibinyamin/Dijkstra-Algorithm/README.md

 This Project was created by:

-Daniel Duchs, Sapir Ankri, Akiva Gubbay and Zvika Binyamin.
+Daniel Fuchs, Sapir Ankri, Akiva Gubbay and Zvika Binyamin.